journeydevprojects/journey/README.md

 docker-compose up -d
 ```

-Once node is installed you can install app interdependencies using npm
+Once node is installed you can install app dependencies using npm

 ```shell
 npm install